sachin-source/top-github-repositories-which-everyone-should-look/README.md

   <b><a href="#table-of-contents">↥ Back To Top</a></b>
 </div>

-## Build Your own X
+## Build Your Own X

-This repo helps you understand and build your own clones of many projects from code editor to your own database.
+This repo helps you understand and build your clones of many projects from the code editor to your database.

-This provides a curated list of tutorials and resources for building your own version of popular software tools and applications.
+This provides a curated list of tutorials and resources for building your version of popular software tools and applications.

 The repository is organized into categories, each of which contains a list of resources related to that category.
-For example, the "Build your own Text Editor" category includes tutorials and resources for building a text editor from scratch.
+For example, the "Build your Text Editor" category includes tutorials and resources for building a text editor from scratch.

 The repository also includes a brief description of each resource and why it is useful for developers.
 This makes it easier for users to find the resources that are relevant to their needs.